 Bacopa may even accelerate visual information processing, helping you recognize visual patterns more quickly.

-B. monnieri stimulates the dopaminergic system in the frontal lobes, and studies show that dopamine, norepinephrine, and GABA help enhance information processing speed and amplify pattern recognition.<8>
+B. monnieri stimulates the dopaminergic system in the frontal lobes, and studies show that the neurotransmitters dopamine, norepinephrine, and GABA help enhance information processing speed and amplify pattern recognition.(5) More importantly, Bacopa may speed up pattern recognition by expediting neural communication and accelerating the growth rate of nerve endings called dendrites in the nervous system.(6)

 N-Acetyl L-Tyrosine